-Fernand Lavallee's practice focuses on public procurement, and he is a recognized leader in intellectual property (IP) rights in government contracts.
-Fern is a trusted advisor on contract and subcontract formation, administration, compliance, cybersecurity, SAFETY Act, suspension and debarment, due diligence, internal investigations, rights in patents (Bayh-Dole Act), technical data and computer software, and dispute matters to clients in the aerospace, high-technology, information technology, and life sciences sectors.
-He litigates government contracts cases and Prime Contractor/Subcontractor disputes before federal and state courts and brings, or intervenes and defends against bid protests before federal agencies, the Government Accountability Office (GAO), and the Court of Federal Claims (COFC).
+Fernand Lavallee's practice focuses on litigation of, and counseling on, public procurements, and he is a recognized leader in intellectual property rights in government contracts.
+Fern is a trusted advisor on the public procurement of artificial intelligence (AI) and AI enhanced or augmented products and services, the CHIPS and Science Act of 2022, contract and subcontract formation, administration, compliance, cybersecurity, suspension and debarment, due diligence, internal investigations, rights in patents (Bayh-Dole Act), rights in technical data and computer software, and dispute matters to clients in the aerospace, high-technology, information technology, and life sciences sectors.
+He litigates government contracts cases and prime contractor/subcontractor disputes before federal and state courts and brings, or intervenes and defends against bid protests before federal agencies, the Government Accountability Office (GAO), and the Court of Federal Claims (COFC).
 Fern also brings claims before the Civilian and Defense Boards of Contract Appeals and COFC and size protests before the Small Business Administration (SBA).

-Fern's clients engage in R&D and provide products and services to federal civilian and defense agencies, including the intelligence community (IC), under contracts, grants, cooperative agreements, Cooperative Research and Development Agreements (CRADA), and Other Transaction Agreements (OTA).
+Fern's clients engage in R&D and provide products and services to federal civilian and defense agencies, including the intelligence community, under contracts, grants, cooperative agreements, Cooperative Research and Development Agreements (CRADA), and Other Transaction Authority (OTA) agreements.

 The following represents experience acquired prior to joining Jones Day.

 Counseled major provider of computer-assisted business and legal research services regarding cybersecurity-related risk management, compliance requirements, and incident notification under contracts with a major civilian federal agency.